Trends

 These examples likely represent the lower end of Dotmatics' pricing spectrum, as they reflect relatively basic ELN functionality.
 Enterprise-wide Dotmatics deployments with multiple modules (ELN plus LIMS plus data analytics) can run into high tens or hundreds of thousands of dollars annually for mid-sized teams, placing Dotmatics at the premium end of the market alongside competitors like Benchling.

-Third-party software listing sites sometimes show misleading "starting at" prices of around $120 per user per year, but these figures likely correspond to minimum license configurations or special academic pricing rather than typical commercial deployments.
+Third-party software listing sites sometimes show "starting at" prices of around $120 per user per year, but these figures may correspond to minimum license configurations or special academic pricing rather than typical commercial deployments.
+Buyers should verify pricing directly with each vendor.
 The reality is that any realistic usage with multiple users and modules pushes costs much higher than these entry-level figures suggest.

 What Users Actually Experience